Alcheri-zz/Plugins/Titlerz/README.txt

 /msg <bot> plugins.ShrinkUrl.shrinkSnarfer False
 /msg <bot> plugins.Web.titleSnarfer False

 Otherwise, you will have duplicates being pasted.
 You do not need to unload either and it's NOT recommended as each has functionality elsewhere in the bot.

+* This plugin is Python 2 backwards compatible.

 https://github.com/reticulatingspline/Supybot-Titler